aluxian/Messenger-for-Desktop/README.md

 SIGNTOOL_PATH=
 SIGN_WIN_CERTIFICATE_FILE=
 SIGN_WIN_CERTIFICATE_PASSWORD=
-GITHUB_TOKEN (optional, in case you get errors from GitHub)
 ```

 Create an installer.
 This will also sign every executable inside the app, and the setup exe itself: